mgoellnitz/trackdown/README.md

   trackdown.sh issues
 ```

-list all potential issues in the issue collection.
+lists all potential issues in the issue collection.
 Potential means in this case,
 that there may be some false positives if there are additional elements in your
 issue collection file, which might be interpreted as issues.